Adldap2/Adldap2-Laravel/docs/auth.md

 'login_fallback' => env('ADLDAP_LOGIN_FALLBACK', true), // Set to true.
 ```

-#### Developing Locally without an AD connection
+#### Developing Locally without an LDAP connection

-You can continue to develop and login to your application without a connection to your AD server in the following scenario:
+You can continue to develop and login to your application without a
+connection to your LDAP server in the following scenario:

 * You have `auto_connect` set to `false` in your `adldap.php` configuration
- > This is necessary so we don't automatically try and bind to your AD server when your application boots.
+ > This is necessary so we don't automatically try and bind to your LDAP server when your application boots.

 * You have `login_fallback` set to `true` in your `adldap_auth.php` configuration
  > This is necessary so we fallback to the standard `eloquent` auth driver.

 * You have `password_sync` set to `true` in your `adldap_auth.php` configuration
- > This is necessary so we can login to the account with the last password that was used when an AD connection was present.
+ > This is necessary so we can login to the account with the last password that was used when an LDAP connection was present.

 * You have logged into the synchronized LDAP account previously
  > This is necessary so the account actually exists in your local app's database.